angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 This is because the code written so far is good for running our application in browsers, but when running the application on mobile phones, we need to have access to ***Native Mobile API's***, which are provided by _Cordova Plugins_.

-**We can access these corodva plugins, using Ionic Native, which are nothing but wrappers for cordova plugins.**
+**We can access these cordova plugins, using Ionic Native, which are nothing but wrappers for cordova plugins.**

 List of all Ionic Native API's for cordova plugins can be found [here](http://ionicframework.com/docs/v2/native/).